mendersoftware/mender-docs/06.Artifact-creation/05.Server-side-generation-of-Delta-Artifacts/docs.md

 ### Hosted Mender

-To enable this feature on you your Enterprise tenant in Hosted Mender please contact the [Mender support team](mailto:support@mender.io) with the topic title "Enable server side delta".
+To enable this feature on your Enterprise tenant in Hosted Mender, please get in touch with the [Mender support team] (mailto:support@mender.io) with the topic title "Enable server-side delta".

 ### On-premise installations

 !!!
-This is available from the 3.6 Mender Product bundle.
+This feature is available starting from the Mender Product bundle version 3.6.

 In case of installations in your own infrastructure, there is additional step required: setting the configuration in the deployments service.
 To this end, and in order to enable the server side delta generation, you have to call